LivelyCarpet87/FileSorter/README.md

 # Function/Purpose

 This is a file sorter written in python3.
-It sorts all the files in a given root directory according to a configuration file and some Ignored.config files.
+It sorts all the files in a given root directory according rules in a configuration file and some Ignored.config files.
 It sorts files into folders according to a tag written into file names.
 For example, if `ROB` has been defined as the tag for the `Robotics` folder, files with names containing `ROB_` such as `ROB_pushbot.java` will be sorted into the `Robotics` folder.
 It also has the ability to ignore files according to certain strings in filenames or file-paths according to a specific and a global Ignored.config file when sorting files in folders.

 # OS Compatibility